alep-dot/alep-dot/README.md

 - 👋 Hi, I’m Alejandro
 - 👀 I’m interested in Coding, running, and playing games.
-- 🌱 I’m currently learning HTML, and css. (plannning to leanr JS)
+- 🌱 I’m currently learning HTML, and css. (plannning to learn JS)
-- 💞️ I’m looking to collaborate on Not ...
-- 📫 How to reach me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 alep-dot/alep-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.